prototux/TCL-TV-reverse-engineering/README.md

 ## Exploitation
 Given the quality of the code/scripts i've seen so far, the age of the software (2013) and the overall system, i would guess that it isn't hard at all to exploit this, especially using the browser.
 I didn't tried it, though, my focus is to have a remote shell and add automation features, not do a security audit of the device.

-## Shell, SSH
-I finally managed to get a shell on the serial port! the magic command being `env set quiet n` before `boot` in the uboot shell. there's the full boot log attached in bootlog.txt

-I've also managed to port dropbear to that TV, the binaries and instructions are in ./ssh